Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Plasma density redistribution for non-thermal plasmas

 \subsection{Dipolar model for the geomagnetic field}

 Up to this point, we have not assumed any particular geomagnetic field model.
-As a first approach, we consider the simple case of a dipolar magnetic field located at the planet's center and directed along $\hat{\mathbf{z}}$.
+As a first approach, we consider the simple case of a dipolar magnetic field centered at the planet and directed along $\hat{\mathbf{z}}$.
 Then,

 and

 with $\mathcal{B}_r =\mathbf{\hat{r}}\cdot \av{\mathbf{B}}$ and $\mathcal{B}_\theta =\mathbf{\hat{\theta}}\cdot \av{\mathbf{B}}$, where $\bar{r} = r/R_p = L\sin^2\theta$ is the normalized radius with respect to the planet radius, $\theta$ is the polar angle, and $L$ is the L-shell parameter \citep{McIlwain_1961}.
 Then, $\bar{r}(x_\parallel = 0) = L$ and $\theta(x_\parallel = 0) = \pi/2$.
 Therefore, considering the above expressions and that $\mathbf{g} = GM_p/r^2 \hat{\mathbf{r}}$, we can obtain $\bar{g}_\parallel$ and $\mathcal{B}$ as functions of the polar angle along a certain magnetic field line defined by the parameter $L$, with